Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: People

-that the Hampton Heights Dr / Bagby Dr neighborhood has more single mother
+Hampton Heights Dr / Bagby Dr neighborhood about it; they already know.
+19.2%

 In addition, the Hampton Heights Dr / Bagby Dr neighborhood stands out within Alabama

 for its college student friendly environment.
 NeighborhoodScout's analysis

 reveals that this neighborhood is home to a number of college students,

 is relatively walkable, and above average in safety.
 In combination, this

 makes it stand out for a good place for college students to consider.